hertze/PoserFrames/README.md

 2. **eccentric**: If you want the image area to be centered in the frame,  set this to false.
 Initially set to true.

+3. **border_width_35mm**: Border width for 35mm format in conservative mode.
+Initially set to 1.

+4. **border_width_645**: Border width for 645 format in conservative mode.
+Initially set to 1.

+5. **border_width_67**: Border width for 6x7 format in conservative mode.
+Initially set to 1.

+6. **border_width_45**: Border width for 4x5 format in conservative mode.
+Initially set to 1.

+7. **border_width_square**: Border width for square format in conservative mode.
+Initially set to 1.

-3. **feather_factor_35mm**: How much feathering of the border you like for 35mm.
+8. **feather_factor_35mm**: How much feathering of the border you like for 35mm.
 The lower value, the more feathering.
 Initial value is 1200.

-4. **feather_factor_645**: How much feathering of the border you like for 645.
+9. **feather_factor_645**: How much feathering of the border you like for 645.
 The lower value, the more feathering.
 Initial value is 1800.

-5. **feather_factor_67_square**: How much feathering of the border you like for square and 67.
+10. **feather_factor_67_square**: How much feathering of the border you like for square and 67.
 The lower value, the more feathering.
 Initial value is 2400.

-6. **feather_factor_45**: How much feathering of the border you like for 4x5.
+11. **feather_factor_45**: How much feathering of the border you like for 4x5.
 The lower value, the more feathering.
 Initial value is 5400.

 Examples